 Originally published in 1948 by Theosophical University Press, Covina, CA; electronic version ISBN 1-55700-151-0.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
-Because of current limitations in ASCII character fonts, and for ease in searching, no diacritical marks appear in the electronic version of the text.
+For ease in searching, no diacritical marks appear in the electronic version of the text.

 Brotherhood in Nature

 The Water Ouzel